 Skip to content

-Blocking Blue Light, Adding Red Light Therapy: The Importance of Understanding Both.
+Blocking Blue Light, Add Red Light Therapy: Understanding Both.

-Blocking Blue Light, Adding Red Light Therapy: The Importance of Understanding Both.
+Blocking Blue Light, Add Red Light Therapy: Understanding Both.

 Most of us are on a quest to maximize our health.
 Put simply, this involves decreasing the bad things we expose ourselves to while increasing the good things.
 But what happens when you can’t even see the things that are damaging your health and wellness?